Oil Changes, Filters & Fluids

 - Cabin Filter : filters the air in the passenger cabin

-*Many of the time and mileage recommendations that we make exceed the manufacturers.
-Based on the best practices and real world experience we make these recommendations to get the most possible from your vehicle investment.
+*Many of the time, oil changes, and mileage recommendations that we make exceed the manufacturers' recommentations.
+Based on the best practices and real-world experience, we make these recommendations to get the most possible from your vehicle investment.

-- Oil & Filter should be changed every 3,000 miles or 3 months or if your vehicle is on our Life Time Protection Plan we recommend 4,500 – 5,000 miles.
+- Oil & Filter should be changed every 3,000 miles or 3 months.
+If your vehicle is on our Life Time Protection Plan we recommend 4,500 – 5,000 miles.